renatomh/api-devbook/README.md

 * The project was developed using MySQL;

+## 🌐 Setting up config files

+Create an *.env* file on the root directory, with all needed variables, credentials and API keys, according to the sample provided (*example.env*).

 ## ⏯️ Running

 To run the application locally, execute the following command on the root directory (it'll show the application's available commands and options).